sjchiass/cat_adder/README.md

 ## Examples

-This code generates GIFs of N-bit adders.
+This code generates GIFs of [N-bit adders](https://en.wikipedia.org/wiki/Adder_(electronics)).
 Give it two numbers and it will add them together!

 `1 + 1 = 2`